OpenMatchmaking/documentation/docs/components/auth-microservice.md

 | Field name    | Parent | Description                   | Type   |
 |---------------|--------|-------------------------------|--------|
 | access_token  |        | A generated JSON Web Token.   | String |

+P.S.
+In actual moment of time users can retrieve only his own user profile that associated with the generated token by Auth/Auth microservice.

 An example of the request from the reverse proxy:
 ```javascript